Sonic Acts

 Sonic Acts is an interdisciplinary arts organization focused on the research, development, and production of work at the intersection of art, science, and theory.
-It aims to provide a platform for international projects, artistic research, and the commissioning and co-production of new artworks, often working in collaboration with local and international partner organizations, including cultural incubators, universities, and art festivals.
-The organization also hosts the Sonic Arts Biennial (formerly the Sonic Acts Festival).
+Originally founded to shape new directions in electronic music, it aims to provide a platform for international projects, artistic research and the commissioning and co-production of new artworks, often working in collaboration with local and international partner organisations, including cultural incubators, universities and art festivals.
+The organisation also hosts the Sonic Arts Biennial (formerly the Sonic Acts Festival).

 History

 Early years (1994–1998)

 Sonic Acts was founded in 1994 by Paradiso and the ArtScience Interfaculty (Royal Academy of Art, The Hague, and Royal Conservatory of The Hague) to provide a platform for new developments in electronic music and interdisciplinary art forms.
-The festival was initially organised yearly at Paradiso.
-At first, Sonic Acts predominantly focused on demonstrations and workshops, but the festival later broadened in scope to focus on the theoretical as well as the practical aspects of artistic development.
+The festival was initially organised annually at Paradiso.
+At first, Sonic Acts predominantly focused on demonstrations and workshops, but it later broadened in scope to address both the theoretical and practical aspects of artistic development.

 In 1995, Sonic Acts introduced new forms of electronic music, such as IDM and electro.
 The festival featured performances by English electronic musician Mike Paradinas and ambient techno duo Plaid, among others.